-The purposes of the Fund's Audit Committee include assisting the Board of Directors in its oversight of the Fund's financial reporting process and internal controls, the Fund's financial statements and the selection of the Fund's independent auditors.
-Management, however, is responsible for the preparation, presentation and integrity of the Fund's financial statements, and the independent auditors are responsible for planning and carrying out proper audits and reviews.
+The purposes of the Fund's Audit Committee include assisting the Board of Directors in its oversight of the Fund's financial reporting process and internal controls, the Fund's financial statements and the selection of the Fund's independent registered public accounting firm.
+Management, however, is responsible for the preparation, presentation and integrity of the Fund's financial statements, and the independent registered public accounting firm is responsible for planning and carrying out proper audits and reviews.

-In connection with the audited financial statements as of and for the year ended December 31, 2003 included in the Fund's Annual Report for the year ended December 31, 2003 (the "Annual Report"), at a meeting held on February 18, 2004, the Audit Committee considered and discussed the audited financial statements with management and the independent auditors, and discussed the audit of such financial statements with the independent auditors.
+In connection with the audited financial statements as of and for the yearended December 31, 2005 included in the Fund's Annual Report for the year ended December 31, 2004 (the "Annual Report"), at a meeting held on February 22, 2006, the Audit Committee considered and discussed the audited financial statements with management and the independent registered public accounting firm, and discussed the audit of such financial statements with the independent registered public accounting firm.

-In addition, the Audit Committee discussed with the independent auditors the quality, and not just the acceptability under generally accepted accounting principles, of the accounting principles applied by the Fund, and such other matters brought to the attention of the Audit Committee by the independent auditors required by Statement of Auditing Standards No. 61, as currently in effect.
-The Audit Committee also received from the independent auditors the written statement required by Independence Standards Board Statement No. 1, as currently in effect, delineating relationships between the independent auditors and the Fund and discussed the impact that any such relationships may have on the objectivity and independence of the independent auditors.
+In addition, the Audit Committee discussed with the independent registered public accounting firm the quality, and not just the acceptability under generally accepted accounting principles, of the accounting principles applied by the Fund, and such other matters brought to the attention of the Audit Committee by the independent registered public accounting firm required by Statement of Auditing Standards No. 61, as currently in effect.
+The Audit Committee also received from the independent registered public accounting firm the written statement required by Independence Standards Board Statement No. 1, as currently in effect, delineating relationships between the independent registered public accounting firm and the Fund and discussed the impact that any such relationships may have on the objectivity and independence of the independent registered public accounting firm.

-The members of the Audit Committee are not professionally engaged in the practice of auditing or accounting and are not experts in the fields of accounting or auditing including auditor independence.
-Moreover, the Audit Committee relies on and makes no independent verification of the facts presented to it or representations made by management or the independent auditors.
+The members of the Audit Committee are not professionally engaged in the practice of auditing or accounting and are not experts in the fields of accounting or auditing, including auditor independence.
+Moreover, the Audit Committee relies on and makes no independent verification of the facts presented to it or representations made by management or the independent registered public accounting firm.
 Accordingly, the Audit Committee's oversight does not provide an independent basis to determine that management has maintained appropriate accounting and financial reporting principles or appropriate internal controls and procedures, designed to assure compliance with accounting standards and applicable laws and regulations.
-Furthermore, the Audit Committee's considerations and discussions referred to above do not provide any assurance that the audit of the Fund's financial statements has been carried out in accordance with generally accepted accounting standards, that the financial statements are presented in accordance with generally accepted accounting principles or that the Fund's auditors are in fact "independent."
+Furthermore, the Audit Committee's considerations and discussions referred to above do not provide any assurance that the audit of the Fund's financial statements has been carried out in accordance with generally accepted accounting standards, that the financial statements are presented in accordance with generally accepted accounting principles or that the Fund's registered public accounting firm is in fact "independent."

-Based on its consideration of the audited financial statements and the discussions referred to above with management and the independent auditors and subject to the limitations on the responsibilities and role of the Audit Committee set forth in the Charter and those discussed above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Fund's Annual Report.
+Based on its consideration of the audited financial statements and the discussions referred to above with management and the independent registered public accounting firm and subject to the limitations on the responsibilities and role of the Audit Committee set forth in the Charter and those discussed above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Fund's Annual Report.